 If capacity improvements are in fact necessary and super expresses cannot meet the demand, there are options available other than a transitway built far from Pembina Highway.
-Investments in capacity improvement must serve the existing urban form and continue to provide excellent service to riders along Pembina Highway.

-63 Winnipeg, City of.
+62 Canadian Centre for Policy Alternatives.
+Taking back the city - Alternative City Budget - Winnipeg 2014: 42 63 Winnipeg, City of.
 2012 Traffic Flow Map.
 City of Winnipeg, 2012.